 Tip: The internal diameter of the metal handle holes are 8.5mm.
 This is not a common size for a spacer.
 If wanting a more secure fit, using a metal specific product – Loctite® Plumber and Marine Clear Adhesive – or similar is suggested.
 I haven’t had any issues with not using an adhesive.

 - Slide the plastic handle back over the metal shaft, lining up the holes.

 - Slide the stem (female) section of each binding post through the original holes of the plastic handle and through the internal aluminum spacers.

 - Take the threaded (male) section of the binding posts and insert them through the newly drilled holes.
 Screw and tighten the binding posts.

-**The soft aluminum material can easily mar from the screwdriver when tightening.
-A small file will deburr the marks if needed.
+**When tightening, the screwdriver can easily mar the binding screws soft aluminum material.
+A small file will deburr the rough edges, if needed.

 Once the binding posts are fastened tightly, your Shark Steam Mop handle will be better than new, while creating a clean OEM look.